Vinz68/stairsJs/README.md

 For the last option you need to install PM2.
 TODO: Provide link/instructions

-5. Execute the unit- and integration tests
+5. Execute the unit- and integration tests (todo)
 ```
 gulp test
 ```